yanivassf-lab/fMRI/docs/utils.rst

   - Movement numbers must be between 1 and 9.
   - ``--num-scores`` is the number of top scores to keep for each movement and subject.
   - ``--skip-timepoints`` is how many timepoints to ignore at the start and end of each signal when comparing peaks (to avoid edge artifacts).
+  - ``--best-similar-pc`` enables choosing the main PC based on maximum similarity across subjects.
+  - ``--weight-similar-pc`` enables weighting the PC correlations by their similarity when choosing the main PC.
   - ``--max-workers`` is the number of parallel workers to use.
 If 0, uses os.cpu_count().
   - The script writes a log file (``compare_peaks_log.txt``) and one figure per parameter combination.